-The organization has entered into an Agreement of Purchase and Sale to acquire Brightshores mental health building located in Owen Sound at a cost of \$2.
+During the year the organization executed an Agreement of Purchase and Sale to acquire Brightshores mental health building located in Owen Sound at a cost of \$2, the fair value of the building is assessed at \$500,000.
+This property has been upgraded to host the Intensive Treatment Program.